 At the Detroit Zoo

 Red-necked wallabies have reddish-brown or gray coats with dark muzzles, paws and feet.
 They use their large tails to help keep their balance while hopping, usually in a zigzag manner.
-Females have pouches on their abdomens, which is used to raise young.
+Females have pouches on their abdomens, which are used to raise young.
 Red-necked wallabies are also known as Bennett’s wallabies.

 Like its cousin the kangaroo, a group of wallabies is called a mob.

 A red-necked wallaby can cover over 5 feet in one jump.